CartoDB/mobile-sdk/doc/sdk_with_carto.md

 In order to integrate your published mobile map into your app, you need a callback-based asynchronous process to request the viz.json with [CARTO.js](https://carto.com/docs/carto-engine/carto-js/.)

-**Warning!** The current version of CARTO.js is still in development.
-Use at your own risk.
+**Warning!** The current version of CARTO.js is not compatible with Builder, and is still in development.
+An updated CARTO.js library is being developed to support CARTO Builder functionality, and will be available soon.

 1)  The following requirements are needed for app integration of a published CARTO Mobile SDK map:

-  - Online API is requested and will run in another thread
+  - A network request is run using a single background thread, and will run in a new thread to load data

   - In certain cases, you will need to customize how layers are added in mobile, compared to how they appear on the desktop version of a map